 Hydrograph 6 – Junction

 Click on Hydrograph number 6, Junction.
 Enter “Inflow to Channel (or Pond)” in the name field and click [Compute].

 Now lets take a look at the Charts tab by clicking on Charts.

 Select any hydrograph on the List box to the left to view its corresponding chart.

-Note that Hydrology Studio computes hydrographs for all active return periods at once.
+Note that Hydrology Studio computes hydrographs for all “Active” return periods at once.
 The frequency selector bar across the top allows you to choose which one to view.
-Just select one of the radio buttons and that hydrograph will be displayed.
+Just select one of the radio buttons and that return period will be displayed.

 How to Zoom